top of page

 Ivanna Cuesta

-Ivanna Cuesta is a drummer, composer, and educator from Santo Domingo, Dominican Republic, known for her powerful artistry and ability to blend diverse musical traditions.
+Ivanna Cuesta is a drummer, composer, and educator from Santo Domingo, Dominican Republic, known for her powerful artistry and ability to seamlessly blend diverse musical traditions.
 With a strong foundation in jazz and contemporary music, her work bridges cultural, rhythmic, and stylistic worlds in bold and innovative ways.

-As a composer, Ivanna has created original work for projects and commissions with Canobie Films, ACLU Massachusetts, Cinema First Nasty Women, Pathos Trio, and more.
+In 2022, Ivanna was selected as a Fellow for the prestigious Next Jazz Legacy program, co-led by Terri Lyne Carrington, where she received mentorship from legendary artists Wayne Shorter and Esperanza Spalding.
+As a composer, Ivanna has created original works for projects and commissions with ACLU Massachusetts, Canobie Films, Cinema First Nasty Women, Pathos Trio, and more.
 She is also a member of the forward-thinking Droid Mafia label, a collective of artists dedicated to experimental and socially conscious music.
+Deeply committed to music education, Ivanna has led masterclasses and workshops at institutions including the University of Arkansas, the Puerto Rico Conservatory of Music, the Dominican Republic Music Conservatory, and Walker West’s Women in Jazz Retreat in Minnesota.

 Contact